GuanceCloud/datakit/internal/export/doc/en/development.md

 ### View Pprof File {#use-pprof}

 After downloading to the local, run the following command.
-After entering the interactive command, you can enter top to view the top10 hotspots of memory consumption:
+After entering the interactive command, you can enter top to view the top10 hot spots of memory consumption:

 ```shell
 $ go tool pprof heap